zhongbiaodev/py-mysql-elasticsearch-sync/README.md

 ```
 and the tool will dump your data as stream to sync, when dump is over, it will start to sync binlog.

-the latest synced binlog file and position are recorded in your info file which is configured in your config file.
+The latest synced binlog file and position are recorded in your info file which is configured in your config file.
 You can restart dump step by remove it, or you can change sync position by edit it.

 Or if you  but want to load it from your own dumpfile.
 You should dump your table first as xml format(by adding ```-X```option to your mysqldump command)